 What may surprise you the most is how much your professional value increases when you’ve learnt how to run workshops and executed on this knowledge with success.
 With all this extra experience under your belt, you’ll soon find those sought-after jobs falling into your lap.

-Let’s take a closer look at exactly why running a workshop can be so good for you and your future career, and discover exactly what you need to do in order to become a great workshop facilitator.
+Let’s take a closer look at exactly why running a workshop can be so good for you and your future career, and discover exactly what you need to do in order to become a great workshop host.

 Cement your own knowledge through teaching

-It goes without saying that knowing your subject inside out will put you miles ahead of the competition in the job marketplace as well as demonstrate a deep personal interest in what you do for a living.
+It goes without saying that knowing your subject inside out will put you miles ahead of the competition in the job marketplace, as well as demonstrate a deep personal interest in what you do for a living.
 As career-boosting tactics go, there are few that come above really knowing your stuff.
 But how can hosting your own workshop help you cement that knowledge and become an expert in your field?
 The secret, my friends, is teaching.

 Study after study has demonstrated that the very best way to learn anything inside out is not to simply sit at home and memorise facts and figures, it’s to get out there and teach it to someone else.
 It has even been suggested that older siblings tend to have a higher IQ than their younger brothers or sisters because they essentially ‘tutor’ them from birth.
 Sometimes known as ‘The Protege Effect’, teaching others as a way to cement your own knowledge works because it increases your own motivation to learn, increases feelings of self-competence, and crucially, because it makes you more aware of how you learned that material yourself.

-This is why hosting your own workshop can be such a great tool; you’re in a position where you need to explain difficult concepts to people of different abilities, levels of experience, and at different stages in their own careers.
-The more times, and the more different ways you iterate on this the more your own knowledge on the subject builds.
+This is why hosting your own workshop can be such a great tool; you’re in a position where you need to explain difficult concepts to people of different abilities, levels of experience and at different stages in their own careers.
+The more times, and the more different ways, you iterate on this the more your own knowledge on the subject builds.
 After running your own workshop you’ll be well-practiced at teaching and enthusing others in your subject, and your own knowledge will be deepened as a result.

-When it comes to your next job interview or review with your current employer, you’ll be practiced at demonstrating your knowledge as well as showcasing your experience teaching it to others, a skill much-valued in the kind of leadership role you really, really want.
+When it comes to your next job interview, or review with your current employer, you’ll be practiced at demonstrating your knowledge as well as showcasing your experience teaching it to others, a skill much-valued in the kind of leadership role you really, really want.

 Learn how to prioritize the good ideas over the bad ones (and quickly!)

-Demonstrating a clear head and having the ability to prioritize good ideas over bad ones is something every employer seeks in members of theirteam.
+Demonstrating a clear head and having the ability to prioritize good ideas over bad ones is something every employer seeks in members of his or her team.
 Let’s face it, it’s just a great life skill in general.
 If you’re hoping to step up into more of a leadership role, practicing this as a workshop host could do your career wonders.
-You’ll be showcasing your own ability to manage the ideas and expectations of a group as well as your own talent at seeing the bigger picture and keeping your eye on the prize.
+You’ll be showcasing your own ability to manage the ideas and expectations of a group, as well as your own talent at seeing the bigger picture and keeping your eye on the prize.
 Crucially, you’ll be able to show you’re not dazzled by jargon or swept up in trends that don’t offer value to the product or team.

 How will running a workshop help you learn how to prioritize the good ideas over bad ones?
-First of all, it will give you plenty of practice at conducting and guiding brainstorming sessions as well as managing the expectations of a group.
+First of all, it will give you plenty of practice at conducting and guiding brainstorming sessions, as well as managing the expectations of a group.
 You’ll be learning how to bring everyone together and remind them of their common goal.
 Additionally, some tried and tested workshop techniques will lead you to what is objectively the best idea to go forward with.
 (No, we don’t mean closing your eyes and pointing.)
-Whether you choose to ask team members to write a pros and cons list for each idea or rank each idea out of ten for Novelty, Usefulness, and Feasibility (or criteria specific to the subject), together you’ll be democratically sifting through the good from the bad and using the expertise of the group to come to a collective decision.
+Whether you choose to ask team members to write a pros and cons list for each idea or rank each idea out of ten for Novelty, Usefulness and Feasibility (or criteria specific to the subject), together you’ll be democratically sifting through the good from the bad and using the expertise of the group to come to a collective decision.
 If no-one is crying at the end, you’ve nailed it!

 These are all disciplines that, when it comes to your next position, you’ll be able to employ with your own ideas and the ideas of others to ensure that only the very best ideas get developed further.
 Your new boss is going to love your time-saving techniques and diplomacy at decision-making that sees a project jump quickly forward to the next stage of development.